syncthing/docs/users/config.rst

 element:

 .. option:: folder.id
+    :mandatory:

-    The folder ID, which must be unique. (mandatory)
+    The folder ID, which must be unique.

 .. option:: folder.label